carmencchow/cyclistic_casestudy/README.md

 <h2>Stakeholders</h2>

-*  <i>Lily Moreno</i>: The director of marketing and your manager. </p>
+*  <b>Lily Moreno</b>: The director of marketing and your manager. </p>

-*  Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.</p>
+*  <b>Cyclistic marketing analytics team</b>: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.</p>

-*  Cyclistic executive team: They will decide whether to approve the recommended marketing program.</p>
+*  <b>Cyclistic executive team</b>: They will decide whether to approve the recommended marketing program.</p>

 <h2>1.
 Ask</h2>
 <h3><b>Business Task</b></h3>